Budget Mexico Guide: Mexico City

 CDMX Hostel Art gallery: A cool boutique hostel in a good area (close to La Reforma) with great ratings.
 Click the link for pricing.

-Couchsurf: Mexico City has a pretty good Couchsurfing scene and I enjoyed staying in one of the more posh areas just outside the centre with a local host.
-Try it!
+Couchsurf: Mexico City has a pretty good Couchsurfing scene and I enjoyed staying in one of the more posh areas just outside the

 Where to eat and drink in Mexico City